roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Yuuyami had a composed, apathetic bearing.

-"But you use it upon _etchi_-time, aren't you?"
+"But you use it upon _ecchi_-time, aren't you?"

 Threw a question Lydia, whilst peering up at Ohan.
 Ohan is taller than Yuuyami.
 Of course, she is tiny​ in comparison to former military body, but notwithstanding that she is yet the tallest of all an intelligent life-forms over here.